 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to meet an obligation.
-Credit risk arises from cash and cash equivalents, contractual cash flows of debt investments carried at amortised cost, at fair value through other comprehensive income (FVOCI) and at fair value through profit or loss (FVTPL), favourable derivative financial instruments and deposits with banks and financial institutions, as well as credit exposures to wholesale and retail customers, including outstanding receivables and contract assets.
+Credit risk arises from cash and cash equivalents, contractual cash flows of debt investments carried at amortised cost as well as credit exposures to outstanding receivables.